bantex01/nagios_aws/README.md

 log_level = The logging level
 output_method = The output method - either nrdp, log or both
 output_log = If log method has been selected this is the path to that log

+In order to process messages successfully you need to create stanza's for the AWS namepsaces you are intereted in.
+For example:

+[AWS/ELB]
+[AWS/SQS]

+Under each stanza you should supply the metric you would like to process and the corresponding Nagios severity.

+Example:

+[AWS/ELB]
+RequestCount = 2

+This will process all messages from the AWS/ELB namespace and the metric RequestCount, it will send the alert to the NRDP at the Nagios severity level 2 (CRITICAL)